-- (b) Except as otherwise provided in subsection (e), a buyer of goods from a person who used or bought the goods for use primarily for personal, family, or household purposes takes free of a security interest, even if perfected, if the buyer buys: - (1) without knowledge of the security interest; - (2) for value; - (3) primarily for the buyer's personal, family, or household purposes; and - (4) before the filing of a financing statement covering the goods. - (c) To the extent that it affects the priority of a security interest over a buyer of goods under subsection (b), the period of effectiveness of a filing made in the jurisdiction in which the seller is located is governed by Section 9-316(a) and (b). - (d) A buyer in ordinary course of business buying oil, gas, or other minerals at the wellhead or minehead or after extraction takes free of an interest arising out of an encumbrance - (e) Subsections (a) and (b) do not affect a security interest in goods in the possession of the secured party under Section 9-313.
+(b) Except as otherwise provided in subsection (e), a buyer of consumer goods takes free of a security interest, even if perfected, if the buyer buys:

+(1) without knowledge of the security interest;

+(2) for value;

+(3) for the buyer's own personal, family, or household purposes; and

+(4) before a person files a financing statement covering the goods.

+(c) To the extent that it affects the priority of a security interest over a buyer of consumer goods under subsection (b), the period of effectiveness of a filing made in the jurisdiction in which the debtor is located is governed by Section 9-316(a) and (b).

+(d) A buyer in ordinary course of business buying oil, gas, or other minerals at the wellhead or minehead or after extraction takes free of an interest arising out of an encumbrance.

+(e) Subsections (a) and (b) do not affect a security interest in goods in the possession of the secured party under Section 9-313.

-SECTION 9-321.
+SECTION 9-321 9-317.
 LESSEE OF GOODS AND LICENSEE OF GENERAL INTANGIBLE IN ORDINARY COURSE OF BUSINESS.

-- (a) A lessee in ordinary course of business takes its leasehold interest free of a security interest in the goods created by the lessor, even if the security interest is perfected and the lessee knows of its existence. - (b) In this section, "licensee in ordinary course of business means a person that becomes a licensee of a general intangible in good faith, without knowledge that the license violates the rights of another person in the general intangible, and in the ordinary course from a person in the business of licensing general intangibles of that kind.
-A person becomes a licensee in the ordinary course if the license to the person comports with the usual or customary practices in the kind of business in which the licensor is engaged or with the licensor's own usual or customary practices.
+(a) A lessee of goods in ordinary course of business takes the leasehold interest free of a security interest in the goods created by the lessor, even if the security interest is perfected and the lessee knows of its existence.

+(b) In this section, "licensee in ordinary course of business means a person that acquires a nonexclusive license of a general intangible in good faith, without knowledge that the license violates the rights of another person in the general intangible, and in the ordinary course from a person in the business of licensing general intangibles of that kind.
+A person acquires a license in the ordinary course if the license to the person comports with the usual or customary practices in the kind of business in which the licensor is engaged or with the licensor's own usual or customary practices.